andreynovikov/andreynovikov.info/pelican/content/gis/sasplanet-howto.md

 For the later task using OSM map along may be not enough: satellite map can become very handy in some situations.
 (During my trip via this route I two times came to the situation when the road was blocked - one time by a fence, second time by a landslide.)

-That's why I want to show you how to prepare custom offline maps for MapTrek from online sources.
+That's why I want to show you how to prepare custom offline maps for Trekarta from online sources.
 This is where a very handy SAS.Planet application comes into place.

 ###Solution